rkondratowicz/eayl-academy-2025/cheatsheets/it-acronyms.md

 ### POC

 **Proof of Concept** - A demonstration or prototype that shows the feasibility of an idea, method, or approach, typically used to verify that a concept or theory has practical potential.

+### SSG

+**Static Site Generation** - A web development approach where HTML pages are generated at build time rather than on each request, resulting in fast-loading websites that can be served from a CDN.
+Used by frameworks like Next.js, Gatsby, and Astro.

+### SSR

+**Server-Side Rendering** - A web development technique where HTML is generated on the server for each request before being sent to the client, allowing for dynamic content and better SEO compared to client-side rendering.